thomasWeise/aitoa/book/metaheuristics/evolutionaryAlgorithm/README.md

 This algorithm always remembers the best&nbsp;$\mu\in\naturalNumbersO$ points in the search space found so far.
 In each step, it derives&nbsp;$\lambda\in\naturalNumbersO$ new points from them by applying the unary search operator.

-[^EA:no:recombination]: For now, we will discuss them in a form without recombination.
-Wait for the recombination operator until [@sec:evolutionaryAlgorithmWithRecombination].
+[^EA:no:recombination]: For now, we will discuss EAs in a form without recombination.
+Wait for the binary recombination operator until [@sec:evolutionaryAlgorithmWithRecombination].

 #### The Algorithm (without Recombination) {#sec:evolutionaryAlgorithmWithoutRecombinationAlgo}